 This year South Korea Chapter had 23 participants, which was almost double the number of participants from the previous time.
 Among them was first-time participant Jang Yonseok, who is the successor-designate to the head minister of Gyeondong Church.
 Five years ago, his son was born with serious lung and heart issues.
 After three major surgeries, his son was able to receive miraculous blessings.
 Jang then decided to quit his job and work solely for the path and his church.
 “When I attended the Lay Minister Preparatory Course this past April, I learned that everything is drawn together by God.
 These words and my personal situation overlapped.
 I realized that I needed to make repayment for the blessings I received by doing hinokishin through the opportunity of this International Hinokishin Corps,” he said.

 The group setting up the Tenri Pool area was 20 participants from the Brazil Chapter.
 Among them was Thiago Denner Nishikata Caldeira, who is a first-generation follower and a Yoboku belonging to Taimo Church.
 His first interaction with the faith was through a church sleepover.
 He then returned to Jiba for the first time for the Oyasato Seminar—sponsored by Tenrikyo Overseas Department—five years ago.
 He said: “I do not have any experiences of receiving blessings for a major illness or problem.
 However, I always feel that God is protecting me.
-My friends at work wondered why I was going to use my precious vacation time for religious activities, but I believe that returning to Jiba and sowing seeds there is the best way for me to express my gratitude to God the Parent.”
+My friends at work wondered why I was going to use my precious vacation time for religious activities, but I believe that returning to Jiba and sowing seeds of sincerity there is the best way for me to express my gratitude to God the Parent.”

 Participants from the other parts of South America and from Europe went up into Mount Jatani—which is owned by Church Headquarters—to help transport felled timber.
 One of the participants was Stiven Erazo, who is a Yoboku belonging to Farallones Church in Colombia.
 He came to know of Tenrikyo while attending the Japanese language classes that are held at Tenrikyo Mission Center in Colombia.
 He then completed Shuyoka, the three-month Spiritual Development Course held in Jiba, this past June and became a Yoboku.
 After this hinokishin corps ends, he plans to return to his country to administer the Sazuke to his mother.
 “I believe that this hinokishin I am doing now helps to build a basis for receiving blessings for my mother,” he said.
 “Also, while doing hinokishin with people from all parts of the world, I feel that I am able to physically experience the truth of the teaching that we are all brothers and sisters and that we need to respect and help one another.”